 The Company evaluates each contract or arrangement, whether it qualifies as lease as defined under Ind AS 116.

-The Company as a lessee
+The Company as a lessee b) the right to obtain substantially all the economic benefits from use of the identified asset, and c) the right to direct the use of the identified asset.

 The Company assesses, whether the contract is, or contains, a lease.
-A contract is, or contains, a lease if the contract
+A contract is, or contains, a lease if the contract a) the use of an identified asset,